tastejs/todomvc/README.md

 Whilst we enjoy implementing and improving existing Todo apps, we're always interested in speaking to framework authors (and users) wishing to share Todo app implementations in their framework/solution of choice.

-If you have an implementation you would like to show us or a patch you would like to send upstream, please feel free to send through a pull request after reading our [contribution guidelines](https://github.com/addyosmani/todomvc/wiki).
-One of us will be happy to review them and discuss any changes that may be required before they can be included.
+If you have an implementation you would like to show us or a patch you would like to send upstream, please feel free to send through a pull request after reading our [contribution guidelines](https://github.com/addyosmani/todomvc/wiki) (in particular our [application specifications](https://github.com/addyosmani/todomvc/wiki/App-Specification)).
+One of us will be happy to review your submission and discuss any changes that may be required before they can be included.

 Note that due to the current number of MVC/MVVM/MV* frameworks in circulation at the moment, it's not always possible to include each one in TodoMVC, but we'll definitely discuss the merits of any framework prior to making a decision.
 We hope you understand :)